giampaolo/psutil/docs/performance.rst

 single pass and exceptions like :exc:`NoSuchProcess` and :exc:`AccessDenied` are handled internally.

-A typical use case may be to fetch all process attrs except the slow ones (see :ref:`perf-api-speed` table below):
+A typical use case is to fetch all process attrs except the slow ones (see :ref:`perf-api-speed` table below):

 .. code-block:: python